saralaponnuraj/Boxetheus/Boxetheus/README.txt

 5. Then Selected Razor View - Empty and kept the default name `Index.cshtml`.
 6. Replaced the contents of the `Views/HelloWorld/Index.cshtml` Razor view file.
 7. In the `HelloWorldController` class, replaced the `Index` method.

+Part 4, add a model to an ASP.NET Core MVC app
+Add a model to an ASP.net Core MVC app
+1) Added a data model class : A Movie class is created in the Models folder to represent the data model for the application and in MovieContext class, derived from DbContext, is created in the Data folder.
+This class represents the database context and includes a DbSet for the Movie model.
+2) Initiated the Migration from tools menu selected NuGet Package Manager and chosen Package Manager Console.
+3) Tested the app by running the app and by selecting the Movie App link and examined the generated database context class and registration.
+4) Examined the Migration Initialcreate.cs migration file